 Famous French architect, Jean-François Cabestan accepts the invitation by the Eurasian Prize to join the jury board of the new season.
 The Eurasian Prize organizing committee holds the Week of High Interior Fashion, a week-long celebration of design consisting of discussions, workshops, master classes and festivities.
 The week culminates in the gala event at the Residence of the Governor of Sverdlovsk Oblast.
 The Governor, Eduard Rossel, and Jean-François Cabestan personally hand the awards to the winners.
 Impressed by the city and the event, the French architect writes an essay dedicated to his journey and role as a judge.
 The tradition of the Eurasian Prize as a week-long event is born.

 The Eurasian Prize, the architecture and design festival with the award program is officially registered in Russia.
-The name is suggested by the location of headquarters of the organizing committee, a city of Yekaterinburg which lies on the border of Europe and Asia.
+The name is suggested by the location of the headquarters of the organizing committee, a city of Yekaterinburg which lies on the border of Europe and Asia.
 The unique form of competition and festival makes the Eurasian Prize a noteworthy event with its fame spreading quickly across the whole of Russia and beyond the land’s borders.

 The interior design scene is still taking shape in the region.
 The new design magazine, Le Tabouret, is founded to promote the industry.
 Looking for the best projects, the editorial organizes the first interior design competition in the region, named Interior Style and Prestige.
 The professional community, including architects, designers and related businesses, shows huge interest in the initiative, support and readiness to be part of it.
 The Eurasian Prize is yet to emerge, but the basis is laid.